DAM Terms You Need To Know

 A defined list of terms someone can select from within a field; a type of controlled vocabulary.

-‘Product Information Management' systems are designed to handle all the information (media, distribution, technical, legal) that help market and sell products.
+‘Product Information Management' systems are designed to handle all the information (media, distribution, technical, legal) that helps market and sell products.
 PIMs typically are geared towards data management rather than tracking large media assets and might interface with a DAM to access master files.

 Software developed to allow different systems to talk to each other or provide additional functionality within a system.